MD2911/aem-guides-wknd-events/README.md

 Additional tutorial branch that I created:
 * **react/chapter-4/custom-component**: Illustrate a simple Alert component using React Bootstrap to help understand how custom component work in AEM-React.
 See the [Wiki page for certain aspects of the code](https://github.com/MD2911/aem-guides-wknd-events/wiki/Creation-of-a-Simple-Custom-Component)
-* **react/chapter-6/dynamic-container**: Illustrate the use of parsys to add other components into Accordion dynamically
+* **react/chapter-6/dynamic-container**: Illustrate the use of parsys to add other components into Accordion dynamically.
+Key concepts are illustrated in the [corresponding Wiki Page](https://github.com/MD2911/aem-guides-wknd-events/wiki/Creation-of-Dynamic-Container)

 ## Troubleshooting